Operation Rio Grande

-Operation Rio Grande is a massive multi-agency collaboration to promote public safety in the Rio Grande neighborhood of Salt Lake City, Utah.
-It consists of three phases.
+Operation Rio Grande was a massive multi-agency collaboration to promote public safety in the Rio Grande neighborhood of Salt Lake City, Utah.
+It consisted of three phases.
 Phase one was rolled out on August 14, 2017.
 Phase one was targeted enforcement of laws.
-Phase two is rehabilitation of offenders who were arrested in phase one.
-Phase three will be to find jobs for all rehabilitated offenders.
-Its biggest impact is on Salt Lake's homeless population, as the neighborhood has a very high density of homeless people and homeless services.
-The two year cost to fund the operation is estimated at US$67 million.
+Phase two was rehabilitation of offenders who were arrested in phase one.
+Phase three was to find jobs for all rehabilitated offenders.
+Its biggest impact was on Salt Lake's homeless population, as this particular neighborhood had a very high density of homeless people and homeless services.
+The two year cost to fund the operation was estimated at US$67 million.